 The addition of make-up and hair colouring can also produce more or less radiant energy, enhancing or reducing feminine beauty, colour harmony and the range of harmonising colour tones.
 Tanning can also produce more radiant energy for particular skin types by enhancing colour and providing a more animated and vibrant look.
 It is, however, imperative to apply sun protection and not overexpose skin to the sun as it can have negative long-term effects.

 An unhealthy lifestyle can lead to unhealthy, sallow, dry or greying skin, as well as flushing and blotching and generally unnatural colouring.
-Such subtle confusion of the natural colour characteristics draws natural colour from the face and can lead to perceptions of premature ageing.
+Such subtle confusion of the natural colour characteristics draws natural colour from the face and can lead to perceptions of premature ageing or illness.
 This can upset the natural harmony of colour against the skin.

-Daily excesses such as stress, hangovers, tiredness and sickness can have temporary impacts, including changing how colours react to the skin.
+Daily excesses such as stress, unhealthy food, smoking, hangovers, tiredness and sickness can have a temporary impact, including changing how colours react to the skin.

 Human colouring becomes darker from birth, with melanin production peaking after puberty.
 Most people reach their darkest baseline skin and hair colour around the age of 30, after which they begin to pale.
 Melanin production falls by 10 to 20 per cent each decade after the age of 30, resulting in a loss of intensity in skin, hair and eye colour.